MicrosoftDocs/azure-devops-docs/docs/pipelines/languages/android.md

 ## Distribute and promote

+Install the [Google Play extension](https://marketplace.visualstudio.com/items?itemName=ms-vsclient.google-play) to release directly to Google Play.

-Add the following YAML to distribute an app to a group of testers or beta users, or promote the app to Intune or Google Play.
+Alternatively, add the following YAML to distribute an app to a group of testers or beta users, or promote the app to Intune or Google Play.
 A free [App Center]( https://appcenter.ms) account is required.
 See the [App Center Distribute](../tasks/deploy/app-center-distribute.md) task for more about these options.
-Alternatively, install the [Google Play extension](https://marketplace.visualstudio.com/items?itemName=ms-vsclient.google-play) to release directly to Google Play.

 ::: moniker range="vsts"